José María Avilés Province

 José María Avilés (or: Avilez) is a province in the western parts of the Bolivian department of Tarija.

 Location

 Avilés province is one of six provinces in the Tarija Department.
 It is located between 21° 28' and 22° 05' south and between 64° 29' and 65° 25' west.

 The province borders Eustaquio Méndez Province in the north, Potosí Department in the west, Argentina in the south, Aniceto Arce Province in the south-east, and Cercado Province in the north-east.

 The province extends over 85 km from north to south, and 115 km from east to west.

-Population

-Main idiom of the province is Spanish.

-The population increased from 16,210 inhabitants (1992 census) to 17,504 (2001 census), an increase of 8.0%. - 47.6% of the population are younger than 15 years old.

-81.6% of the population have no access to electricity, 82.9% have no sanitary facilities (1992).

-77.0% of the population are employed in agriculture, 0.1% in mining, 3.7% in industry, 19.2% in general services (2001).

-93.9% of the population are Catholics, 4.6% are Protestants (1992).